Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

  invalid_io       The number of non-page-size-aligned I/O requests notify_free      Depending on device usage scenario it may account

-                  a) the number of pages freed because of swap slot free notifications
+                  a) the woke number of pages freed because of swap slot free notifications
-                  b) the number of pages freed because of REQ_OP_DISCARD requests sent by bio.
+                  b) the woke number of pages freed because of REQ_OP_DISCARD requests sent by bio.
 The former ones are sent to a swap block device when a swap slot is freed, which implies that this disk is being used as a swap disk.